forfudan/MojoMiji/src/docs/basic/functions.md

 :::

 The keyword `mut` allows you to pass a mutable reference of the value into the function.
-In another words, the following things will happen:
+In other words, the following things will happen:

 1. The argument will get the same address as the variable you passed into the function, so it can access the value at that address.
 1. The argument is marked as "mutable", meaning that you can change the value at the **address** of the argument within the function.
 Since the address of the argument is the same as that of the variable you passed into the function, this means that the value of the variable outside the function will also be modified.